AbhiAgarwal/notes/log.md

+Monday 6 October to Friday 10 October

+- Projects: Wikipedia Graph
+- Programming: Node.JS
+- Frameworks: Apache Kafka, and a bunch more
+- Classwork: Compiler Homework 5, Reading for Darwin & Quantification, Quantificiation Response
+- Reading: The Origin of Species, Zero to One, Astronaut's Guide to Earth, and On Suicide

 Monday 29 September to Friday 3 October

-- Projects: Wikipedia Graph, Javascript with Type
+- Projects: Wikipedia Graph, Javascript with Type (.jst)
 - Programming: Node.JS, Hacs for Compiler Construction
 - Classwork: Compiler Project 1 & Homework, Paper for Darwin, Quantification Response
-- Reading:
+- Reading: The Origin of Species, Zero to One, Astronaut's Guide to Earth

 Monday 22 September to Friday 26 September